NikhilP97/todoApp/README.md

 3. Create a Firebase Account if you don't have one.
 4. Create a js file in src/firebase.js and add your api key.
 5. yarn start - to run the development server.
-6. yarn build - to create a build folder which you can then use to deploy on any hosting site
+6. yarn build - to create a build folder which you can then use to deploy on any hosting site.